 Please note that, at this time, only Captchas that show an image that needs to be translated into characters are solvable by ParseHub.
-ParseHub cannot current solve reCaptcha v2.
+ParseHub cannot currently solve reCaptcha v2.

 In this article, we will show you how to add a Captcha solver to your template in order to scrape Captcha enabled websites.

-There are two group of websites which generate the Captcha image.
-The first group have the Captcha image on each page (this article's example) and you need to solve the Captcha to access the data.
-The second group of websites show you the Captcha in case they detect ParseHub as a bot that is sending the requests.
-This group will send the Captcha randomly during the run on our serves (a good example is Amazon) and you might not notice them during testing the project locally.
+There are two group of websites which generate Captcha images.
+The first group has the Captcha image on each page (this article's example) and you need to solve the Captcha to access the data.
+The second group of websites shows you a Captcha if they detect ParseHub as a bot that is sending the requests.
+This group will send the Captcha randomly during the run on our serves (a good example is Amazon) and you might not notice them while testing the project locally.

-1. If not already in select mode, click on the "Select page" command + button that is located on the right of the command and choose the "Select" tool in the menu.
+1. If not already in select mode, click on the + button next to the "Select page" command and choose the "Select" tool in the menu.

 2. Select the Captcha image.
 You can rename this selection to "image".

 3. Click on the + button next to the "Select & Extract image", then click on Advanced options and choose the "Extract" command.